 Keyword ranking tools:

 When you are working online, results are what motivate you.
-For a blogger, keyword ranking and traffic are the kings of motivation.
-There are several keyword ranking tools that I recommend, but I suggest starting with Free Keyword Monitor for Google, and AuthorityLabs (free for one month).
+For a blogger, keyword ranking and traffic are the biggest motivation.
+There are several keyword ranking tools that I recommend, and I recommend SEMRUSH.

 I also show them few examples from my blog to explain why a particular article is ranking high, and why certain articles are still not on the first three pages of Google.